jhongover9000/intro2im/October13/README.md

 #### The Design (and Problems)

 Like I said beforehand, I'm not really sure what came upon me.
-I think it was because I saw the whole image maniuplation thing and wondered, "Is that what it's like to be high?"
-Anyway, I basically took a nice, calm image and tried to make it start flashing colors, then change tints (by adding values to the pixels), then have random objects floating around the screen.
+I think it was because I saw the whole image maniuplation tutorial and wondered for a moment, "Is that what it's like to be high?"

+Anyway, I basically took a nice, calm image and "high"-ed it.
+I tried to make it flash colors, change tints (by adding values to the pixels), and have random objects floating and spinning around the screen.
 I planned on only having the pug at first, but I added some more because it felt empty.

 One challenge that I ran across (among the many) was trying to manipulate the image in multiple ways at once.
 I would try to call the image and change it in multiple functions, but it wouldn't work out properly.
 I realized what the issue was, but only after I finished writing all of the code.
 Here's an excerpt: